Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 The church in Thyatria is like the opposite of [the church in Ephesus](#ephesus-pure-doctrine-yet-lacking-love).
 They didn't just love, but they **grew in love** (their "latter works exceeded their first").
 Solid churches aren't merely filled by the love of God, but they also continuously grow in love.

 However, they **tolerated heresy**.
-Nowadays, there are many "churches" that prop up themselves as being being very welcoming, to the point of allowing heretical teaching run rampant in their church.
+Nowadays, there are many "churches" that prop up themselves as being very welcoming, to the point of allowing heretical teaching to run rampant in their church.
 Continuing on in Revelation 2, Jesus has a special warning for them:

 > I gave her time to repent, but she refuses to repent of her sexual immorality.
 Behold, I will throw her onto a sickbed, and those who commit adultery with her I will throw into great tribulation, unless they repent of her works, and I will strike her children dead.
 And all the churches will know that I am he who searches mind and heart, and I will give to each of you according to your works.
 (Revelation 2:21–23, ESV)